yuanqimengnan/RasterPIP_code/RasterPIP-i/README.md

 --polygonList: Path to the file containing the polygon data.

---polygonDataset: Give a name for the polygon dataset, setting to "neigh" for RasterPIP-b.
+--polygonDataset: Give a name for the polygon dataset, setting to "neigh" for RasterPIP-i.

---locAttrib: Denote which is the spatial (location) attribute of the record, setting to "1" for RasterPIP-b.
+--locAttrib: Denote which is the spatial (location) attribute of the record, setting to "1" for RasterPIP-i.

---nAttrib: Number of filtering constraints, setting to "1" for RasterPIP-b.
+--nAttrib: Number of filtering constraints, setting to "1" for RasterPIP-i.

 --startTime and --endTime: Define a time range and retrieve the corresponding data from the backend.
-For RasterPIP-b, it is the same as RasterJoin.
+For RasterPIP-i, it is the same as RasterJoin.

 --inmem: Execute algorithm in GPU memory.